dmacqueen/NewFrontEnd/README.md

 ## Top (directory .)

-- README.md: this file
+== README.md: this file

-## Proposals (directory ./proposals/)
+This directory (a clone of the repository github.com/dmacqueen/NewFrontEnd) contains work related to the project to rebuild/restore the front end of SML/NJ, except that the language being processed is a version of successor ML called MsML.
+MsML is not backward compatible with (Standard)ML, but is close.

+= language

-- language.txt: proposed micro-design alterations to (Standard) ML, under the title MsML (MacQueen's (own version of) Successor ML).
+The file language/msml.txt contains a preliminary, informal sketch of a proposed micro-design alternative to (Standard) ML, under the title MsML ("MacQueen's (own version of) Successor ML").

-- variables-etc.txt: design-engineering note concerning symbols, variables, static environments, etc.

-## Discussion (directory ./discussion/)

-- rwh1.txt: Bob Harper's initial response to proposals/language.txt (originally rh-response.txt)

-- dbm1.txt: DBM's response to discussion/rw1.txt (originally dbm-on-rwh1.txt).

-- rwh2.txt: RWH's response to discussion/dbm1.txt (originally rwh-on-dbm-on-rwh1.txt).

-- dbm2.txt: DBM's response to discussion/rwh2.txt (originally dbm-rwh-2.txt)

-- rwh3.txt: RWH's background discussion of SML module semantics and design (originally rwh-background.txt).

-- dbm3.txt: DBM's comments on discussion/rwh3.txt.

-- rwh4.txt: RWH's further explanation of the Sterling-Harper model.

-- dbm4.txt: DBM's comments on discussion/rwh4.txt.
+= work

+This directory contains informal notes on various topics under headings (subdirectories): meta, general, syntax, core, types, modules, theory, and compilation; see the file work/toc.txt for a table of contents.